The Canada Pension Plan (CPP) is a monthly taxable social benefit paid to retired seniors in Canada.

 4. CPP Survivor’s Pension

-However, the combination may not amount to the same benefits of the two pensions.
+However, the combination may not amount to the same benefits as the two pensions.

 5. Death Benefit